MauriceCC04/trailtraining/README.md

 This is **not** a chatbot wrapper around fitness data.
 The goal is to make wearable data more useful for actual decision-making.

+## Engineering highlights

+This project is an end-to-end ML-adjacent pipeline built around three ideas:

+- **LLM outputs should be evaluated, not trusted.** The `eval-coach` layer runs generated training plans through rule-based constraint checks — ramp rate, hard-day limits, rest requirements, citation grounding — and returns a structured violation report with per-category scores.
+The LLM is the generator; the evaluator is deterministic.

+- **Context quality determines output quality.** The pipeline assembles a structured local context (load rollups, recovery signals, deterministic readiness forecast) before calling the LLM.
+This is the pipeline design: ingest → compute signals → generate from signals → evaluate output.

+- **Structured contracts prevent schema drift.** All artifacts (training plans, evaluation reports, forecasts) are validated against Pydantic v2 models with strict schemas.
+The OpenAI structured output call uses a matching JSON Schema.

 ## Quick look: inspect sample outputs

 You do **not** need API keys to understand what the project produces.